-A practical course designed to refine lettering skills and to evelop the special skills and techniques involved in commercial poslayouts.
+A practical course designed to refine lettering skills and to develop the special skills and techniques involved in commercial poster layouts.
 No prerequisite required.
-Two one-hour lecture periods a four one-hour laboratory periods per week.
+Two one-hour lecture periods and four one-hour laboratory periods per week.

 Art 163.
 Interior Design.
 (Credit: 3 semester hours.)